Study Abroad Programs

 Need funding support?
 There are several different ways that EHE and the university can help support your education abroad experience:

-All EHE faculty-led education abroad programs are significantly subsidized by the college.
-This means that program fees associated with the education abroad experience are heavily discounted.
+All EHE faculty-led Global Education programs are significantly subsidized by the college, meaning that program fees associated with these experiences are heavily discounted.
 Students do not need a special application as these subsides are built directly into the advertised program fee for each program.
-In 2018-19, faculty-led study abroad course subsidies totaled approximately $100,000.

 Education and Human Ecology offers numerous scholarships that may be used to fund educational expenses such as education abroad.